Alfred Shea Addis

-Alfred Shea Addis (1832 – September 10, 1886), also known as A.S.
+Alfred Shea Addis (c.
+1832 – September 10, 1886), also known as A.S.
 Addis, was an American Western itinerant photographer, mostly known for photographs of Kansas, Mexico, and the American Southwest.

 Early life

-Born in Philadelphia, Pennsylvania in 1832, Addis migrated to Lawrence, Kansas in 1850.
+Born in Philadelphia, Pennsylvania in about 1832, Addis migrated to Lawrence, Kansas in 1850.
 He worked as a photographer's assistant for Thomas Short, learning the art of photography and gradually securing his own clients under Short's guidance.
 Addis later married Short's daughter, Sarah.
 They had two children, Yda Hillis Addis (born 1857) and Judge Addis (1862–1908).
 The families were Confederate sympathizers.
 When the situation in Lawrence became too violent, the Addis's and the Shorts moved to Leavenworth, Kansas, where they lived near the protection of the fort.

 Fort Leavenworth

 Addis started his own photography business.
 He advertised "Photographs, Ambrotypes, Melainotypes.
 Photographs framed in Superior style.
 Pins and Lockets filled in best style.
 Call and give me a trial."
 At night he managed the Union Theater which he later purchased.
 As the potential for civil war heated up, the abolitionists increased their stronghold in Leavenworth and violence broke out there when Missouri seceded from the Union in November 1862, prompting Brigadier General James G. Blunt to proclaim martial law.
 In August 1863 the pro-slavery bushwhacker William Quantrill led a massacre of pro-Union citizens at Lawrence.
 Addis gave a benefit performance at the Union Theater, with the proceeds to go to the Lawrence victims.
 In January 1864, abolitionists burned down the Union Theater.
 The Shorts and the Addises, along with their slaves, fled to northern Mexico.